-Sixth, human rights are high-priority norms.
+(4) Human rights have high-priority.
 Maurice Cranston held that human rights are matters of “paramount importance” and their violation “a grave affront to justice” (Cranston 1967).
 If human rights did not have high priority they would not have the ability to compete with other powerful considerations such as national stability and security, individual and national self-determination, and national and global prosperity.
-High priority does not mean, however, that we should take human rights to be absolute.
+High priority does not mean, however, that human rights are absolute.
 As James Griffin says, human rights should be understood as “resistant to trade-offs, but not too resistant” (Griffin 2008).
 Further, there seems to be priority variation within human rights.
 For example, when the right to life conflicts with the right to privacy, the latter will generally be outweighed.

-A second claim to be rejected or qualified is that all human rights are inalienable.
-To say that a right is inalienable means that its holder cannot lose it temporarily or permanently by bad conduct or by voluntarily giving it up.
+Should human rights be defined as inalienable?.
 Inalienability does not mean that rights are absolute or can never be overridden by other considerations.
-I doubt that all human rights are inalienable in this sense.
+Rather it means that its holder cannot lose it temporarily or permanently by bad conduct or by voluntarily giving it up.
+It is doubtful that all human rights are inalienable in this sense.
 One who endorses both human rights and imprisonment as punishment for serious crimes must hold that people's rights to freedom of movement can be forfeited temporarily or permanently by just convictions of serious crimes.
 Perhaps it is sufficient to say that human rights are very hard to lose.
 (For a stronger view of inalienability, see Donnelly 2003, 10).